-If you want to talk to inspirato and learn more, here is my referral link. http://inspirato.com/invite/KymTolson
+If you want to talk to Inspirato and learn more, here is my referral link. http://inspirato.com/invite/KymTolson

 Here is a spreadsheet I’m keeping about the costs of these trips if I wasn’t using Inspirato to stay in these luxury properties. https://docs.google.com/.../15It1WdvvtI3hEceOd4Ms.../edit...

-The hotel internet was excellent no problems.
+For the most part the hotel internet was excellent no problems.
 I made sure to use my VPN while seeing clients.

 My straight talk wireless did not work in Mexico so I re-activated my Google FI connected phone.
-The cool thing about Google Fi is I can turn service on and off when I need it.
+The cool thing about Google Fi is I can turn the service on and off when I need it.
 They have no contracts.
 Service was excellent with the Google fi.
 Close to 5G most of the time.
 I used that hotspot to have access to my personal phone while we were away from the resorts.
-This is my google Fi referral code if you want to check them out. https://g.co/fi/r/JCFYNR
+This is my google Fi referral code if you want to check them out.

-I saw a handful of clients while I was there and did host a training for my Bill Like A Boss membership.
-Luckily, I prepared the speaker before hand that I may lose connectivity.
+I saw a handful of clients while I was there and did host training for my Bill Like A Boss membership.
+Luckily, I prepared the speaker beforehand that I may lose connectivity.
 I’ll let her know that my zoom room is set to automatically make her the host with my connection dropped.
 That did happen for about five minutes during the presentation.
 She rolled with it and it was fine.

 I must say, eating three meals a day at Viceroy was expensive.
-We were glad to transfer over to the all inclusive, which did lead to Tequila shots at the pool bar in between aqua Zumba classes!
+We were glad to transfer over to the all-inclusive, which did lead to Tequila shots at the pool bar in between aqua Zumba classes!

 Camel Rides on the beach

 Sailing/snorkeling trip - Medano Bay - Arch of Cabo - the Beach of Love and snorkeling.

-~Aqua Zumba in the pool
+~Aqua Zumba in the pool at Ziva

-~At least 4 random whale sightings
+~At least 4 random whale sightings.

-~Dia De Los Muertos celebrations
+~Dia De Los Muertos celebrations.

 ~I was bit by “sea fleas” on the snorkeling trip.